tgale96/sputnik/README.md

 ## Build

 Sputnik uses the CMake build system.
 Sputnik depends on the CUDA toolkit (v10.1+) and supports SM70+.
-The only additional dependency for the library is [google/glog](https://github.com/google/glog).
 To build the library, enter the project directory and run the following commands:

 `mkdir build && cd build`